-Starting subtle with dashes of keys and Electronica, Blue Light High almost “immediately” introduces a slow, but steadied ride that relics a constant, if not detached quality all through.
-Albeit with cannabis references, sex, and surviving in urban blight, there’s a smooth dim slide to this album that seems to relax the listener though much of it’s lyrical content should be rather stirring.
+Starting subtle with dashes of keys and Electronica, Blue Light High immediately introduces a slow, but steadied ride that relics a constant, if not detached quality all through.
+Albeit with cannabis references, sex, and surviving in urban blight, there’s a smooth dim slide to this album that seems to relax the listener though much of it’s lyrical content should be a bit stirring.

-“Disfrute”, introduces us to this disc’s late-night intoxicating aura, followed by “No Reggie”, a more traditional rap-styled song.
-This is probably the most stylistic changes from one song to the next during the whole collection.
+“Disfrute”, introduces us to this album’s late-night intoxicating aura, followed by “No Reggie”, which is a more traditional rap-styled song.
+This is probably the most stylistic change from one song to the next during the whole collection.
 Track #4 is a more memorable song that places the listener in the driver’s seat in almost any single, straight male traveler’s lonely aspiration… a “One Nighter”.

-“Daddy”, the album’s most catchy presentation, speaks of taking in young females under a fatherly wing only in hopes of seducing them.
-The lyric’s here rhyme on a slightly perverse note that also presents a slight shade of humor.
+“Daddy”, is the album’s most catchy.
+The lyrics speak of taking in young females under a fatherly wing only in hopes of seducing them.
+The words in this one rhyme on a slightly perverse note that also presents a slight shade of humor.

 From start to finish Blue Light High is a cohesive episode that lends credit to that balanced, trading pledge first brought to attention.
 The model here clearly isn’t to gamble on a Hip Hop creation that could turn out to be more or less a collection of superficial time-stamps some ten or fifteen years down the road.
-Instead (and by design) the notion is to occasionally sooth the listener while they swing, carrying them adrift in the years to come.
-Arguably because of the latter, Blue Light High may be ahead in its own game.
+Instead (and by premise) the notion is to occasionally sooth the listener while they swing, carrying them adrift in the years to come.
+Arguably, because of the latter Blue Light High may be ahead in its own game.